 3.Taking expert advice is always to consider if there is any cause for doubt about the Authenticity of your chosen artwork, even more so, when buying art online on the internet.
 Buying art from a reputable dealer or gallery should provide some precautionary protection against forgeries and fakes.
 For any enquiries that challenge authenticity post purchase can extend in expensive and difficult maneuvers.
 Make sure that you make enquiries beforehand.

 5. Make sure you get a hold of a written contract of sale and that your invoice includes complete details of the piece of art and supporting Documentation of provenance, such as history of import and export, authenticity, and reports of condition.
-Before buying review all terms and conditions of sale and make certain that you know and understand all available remedies especially concerning any return of an artwork that possibly has undisclosed condition issues, authenticity or title.
+Before buying review all terms and conditions of sale and make certain that you know and understand all available remedies especially concerning any return of an artwork that possibly has undisclosed condition issues, authenticity.

 By an introduction to art law in the European Union there are several meaningful art regulations and statutes.
 Mostly these deal with the unlawful transferring art from country to country but also by the form how it is transferred between seller and buyer.